nitya/ignite25-LAB516-fork/README.md

 [![Microsoft Azure AI Foundry Discord](https://dcbadge.limes.pink/api/server/ByRwuEEgH4)](https://aka.ms/AIFoundryDiscord-Ignite25)
 [![Azure AI Foundry Developer Forum](https://img.shields.io/badge/GitHub-Azure_AI_Foundry_Developer_Forum-blue?style=for-the-badge&logo=github&color=adff2f&logoColor=fff)](https://aka.ms/AIFoundryForum-Ignite25)

+### Who Should Take This Lab?

+This lab is ideal for:

+1. **AI Developers** who want to improve the security posture of their apps
+1. **Cloud Architects** evaluating security tools & practices for AI solutions
+1. **AI Beginners** who want to learn AI Red Teaming tools & concepts

+**Pre-Requisites**: We assume basic familiarity with AI application develoment and the AI Ops lifecycle.
+The lab uses GitHub Codespaces, VS Code & Python Notebooks - familiarity with these is ideal.
+You **must** have a GitHub account to get started.

 ### Session Description
 This hands-on workshop will introduce participants to the fundamentals of [automated AI red teaming](https://learn.microsoft.com/en-us/azure/ai-foundry/concepts/ai-red-teaming-agent) of generative AI systems for safety and security risks using Azure AI Foundry.
 Attendees will learn how to apply automated attack techniques to identify safety issues and security vulnerabilities across multiple risk dimensions before deployment.
 Participants will engage in hands-on walkthroughs and guided exercises to apply these concepts in realistic development scenarios.